What percent of emergency room visits are avoidable?

 We conservatively defined ‘avoidable’ ED visits as discharged ED visits not requiring any diagnostic tests, procedures or medications.
 Diagnostic tests included imaging (x-rays, CT scans, MRI), blood tests (CBC, BUN/creatinine, electrolytes) or other tests (cardiac monitor, EKG/ECG, toxicology).

-What percentage of healthcare is unnecessary?
+What percentage of medical care is unnecessary?